WFYishere/SafeCall-AI/README.md

 - **AI-Powered Conversations:** Powered by Google Gemini, the app generates natural and convincing dialogues.

-- **Customizable Profiles:** Users can set up predefined callers,including partner or family members, and personalize scenarios to make the interactions more believable.

-- **Future Features:** Planned enhancements include automatic emergency detection, offline functionality, and safe word detection.

 ### How We Built It

 - **Frontend:** Developed using Flutter for a responsive and seamless cross-platform experience.

-- **Backend:** Integrated with Google Gemini API for natural language processing and flutter text to speech for voice synthesis.
+- **Backend:** Finetuned Gemini 1.5 flash and integrate Google AI Studio for Natural Language Processing.
+Utilized flutter text to speech for voice synthesis.

 ### Challenges We Ran Into